8ta4/say/DONTREADME.md

 `say` can boost your creativity and productivity by allowing you to record inspirations as they come.
 Whether it's a business idea, narrative, or comedic line, just say it.

-### Accuracy

-`say` aims to provide high-quality transcription for any user, but there are some limitations and challenges.

-One of the challenges is handling different accents and dialects.
-Currently, the most recognized accent is Standard American English, because it has the most data available for training the transcription system.
-This is a form of accentism.

 ### Latency

 `say` allows you to transcribe your speech into text quickly.
 You can use the transcription right away for your purposes, such as writing, editing, or sharing.